ShittySoft/symfony-live-berlin-2018-doctrine-tutorial/README.md

-# Basic Doctrine ORM tutorial
+# Doctrine ORM and tactical DDD concepts

-This tutorial will introduce you to using Doctrine ORM.
+This tutorial will introduce you to using Doctrine ORM together with tactical DDD concepts.

-Specifically, following sections will be covered:
+Our approximate plan of operation:

- 1. Installation
+ 1. Installation and hoping that it will go smoothly :-)
- 2. Basic concepts:
-     a.
-Entities
-     b.
-ORM components
+ 2. Getting started with a simplistic "already known" `Authentication` domain, *without* ORM
+ 3. Discussion of the first implementations popping up
+ 4. Introducing some DDD concepts:
+     * Domain and Infrastructure
+     * Value Object
+     * Aggregate Root
-     c.
-Entity states
+     * Entity
-     d.
-Transactions
- 3. Creating an entity
- 4. Saving and loading an entity
- 5. API interactions with entities
- 6. Association mapping
- 7. Lazy loading

-## The domain

-The logic inside this domain will represent a simple authentication layer, as well as a simple blog-post/blog-post commenting platform.

-See the [feature](feature) directory for requirements.
+     * Repository
+     * Read Model
+ 5. Looking at how to improve our `Authentication` code
+ 6. Wiring the ORM into our `Authentication` code
+ 7. Exploration and discussion of a new domain, one of either:
+     * Blog Post
+     * Hotel Booking

 ## Installation